asb92992/On-premises-Active-Directory-Deployed-in-the-Cloud-Azure-/README.md

 - Note: This gif will show if a user got lock out of there account for loggging in with the wrong password
 - I picked a random user to show
- - I then even show if you block a user from logging in
+- I then even show you can block a user from logging in